I think that should be a decision made by Joe Biden.

 It's the America first agenda, the Make America Great Again agenda.

-It's the new Kingrich agenda as well, and the things that I believe in.
+It's the new Kingrich agenda as well and the things that I believe in.

-So I feel very confident about the House, and then I look at the Senate and I I get concerned because every state that we're looking at is a bellwether state.
+And then I look at the Senate and I get concerned because every state that we're looking at is a bellwether state.

-Uh but then I look at Georgia.
+But then I look at Georgia.

 I worry about North Carolina and Ted Budd.